One Method to Solve all Stock Problems on LeetCode

 = max(dp[i-1][k][1], dp[i-1][k][0] - prices[i])

-We notice that the value of `k` in the array does not change, meaning we no longer need to record the state of `k`:
+We find that `k` in the array no longer changes, meaning there's no need to track the state of `k`:

 dp[i][0] = max(dp[i-1][0], dp[i-1][1] + prices[i])